-Many domain owners will likely also need either web hosting service or email hosting (or both!).
-Since a domain name and web hosting are two different things, you will likely need to purchase hosting from either your domain registrar or a hosting provider.
+Many domain owners will also need either web hosting service or email hosting (or both!).
+Since a domain name and web hosting are two different things, you will likely want to purchase hosting from either your domain registrar or a hosting provider.

-If you are looking to set up a website or an email hosting account, you can almost always get a domain name from your web host.
-In fact, many hosting companies will offer you a free domain name for a year when you purchase a hosting package – better than any pricing at any domain registrar.
+If you want to set up a website or a hosting email account, you can almost always get a domain name from your web host.
+Many hosting companies will offer you a free domain name for a year when you purchase a hosting package – better than any pricing at any domain registrar.

-There are many other web hosting companies that offer a free domain name as well.
-I’ve found Bluehost is a good fit for the first-time website owner who also wants to register a new domain.
+Many other web hosting companies offer a free domain name as well.
+I’ve found that Bluehost is a good fit for the first-time website owner who also wants to register a new domain.

-Buying a domain from your hosting company has a few strengths.
-First, you are likely to get your domain for free for the first year of your web hosting plan.
+Buying a domain from a hosting company like Bluehost has a few advantages.
+First, you will likely get your domain free for the first year of your web hosting plan.
 Second, integrating your domain with your website will be seamless and convenient.
 Third, you only have to manage a single account – it’s simpler.
-Now, every host is different and some will have better (or worse) upsides than others.

-Now, buying a domain from your hosting company comes with a few downsides.
+Buying a domain from Bluehost also comes with a few downsides.
 First, their renewal pricing is usually higher than a domain registrar.
 Second, their selection of TLDs is almost certainly narrower.
-And third, your services aren’t as diversified, which can make it harder to move different services (like email, hosting, etc) around to different providers.
-Now, every host is different and some will have better (or worse) downsides than others.
+And third, your services aren’t as diversified, making it harder to move different services (like email, hosting, etc.) around to different providers.

-In a similar fashion to buying a domain from a hosting company, you can also often register a domain name at your website builder of choice such as:
+In a similar fashion to buying a domain from a hosting company, you can also register a domain name with any of the following website builders:

 Unfortunately, Wix is not transparent in its pricing.
 Other than .com, pricing for the other domains is unknown, and could not find specific pricing.

-Buying a domain name from a website builder is a great option for anyone who just needs a single domain and values convenience, pricing, or selection.
+Buying a domain name from a website builder like Wix is ideal for anyone who needs a single domain and values convenience, pricing, or selection.

-The main strength of buying a domain name from your website builder is straightforward convenience.
-Your website builder is already handling your hosting, website software, and software extensions – so why not bundle the domain also?
-Most website builders make it simple and straightforward – and sometimes free for the first year.
+Wix is already handling your hosting, website software, and extensions, so why not bundle the domain?
+They make it simple and straightforward – and sometimes free for the first year.

-The main weakness here is that you can’t really go beyond a single domain or manage others.
-Most hosted website builders have poor renewal pricing and poor selection since they are likely just reselling domains from an ICANN accredited domain wholesaler like eNom.
+The main weakness with Wix is that you can’t go beyond a single domain or manage others.
+Most hosted website builders have poor renewal pricing and selection since they are likely just reselling domains from an ICANN-accredited domain wholesaler like eNom.